-Prediction markets put the probability at 85%: Will Mercedes be the 2026 F1 Constructors' Champion.
-Currently, markets see this as likely (85% YES).
-F1 British GP: Charles Leclerc wins as Kimi Antonelli hits trouble Five quick takeaways from the F1 British GP.
+Prediction markets put the probability at 83%: Will Mercedes be the 2026 F1 Constructors' Champion.
+Currently, markets see this as likely (83% YES).
+As such, Ferrari will edge ahead in the constructors’ championship and take the title ahead of Mercedes.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.